drexly/sharechat/README.md

 ![https://github.com/drexly/sharechat](/intro/a.png?raw=true "Main UI")

-### Type password for initial use when start from scratch, or login with predefined password + created Symmetric Single Key pair.
+### Type password for initial use when start from the scratch, or login with predefined password + created Symmetric Single Key pair.

 ![https://github.com/drexly/sharechat](/intro/a1.png?raw=true "Main UI")

-### Start from scratch: Modal for creating initial password and its Secret Symmetric Single Key (signed by password).
+### Start from the scratch: Modal for creating initial password and its Secret Symmetric Single Key (signed by password).

 The First field for admin password login, granting an authority of making a new password of its app.